papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/chopsticks/overview.md

     npx @acala-network/chopsticks --config=polkadot
     ```

-Regardless of which method you choose from the examples above, you'll see an output similar to the following:
+Regardless of which method you choose from the preceding examples, you'll see an output similar to the following:

 <div id="termynal" data-termynal>
     <span data-ty="input"><span class="file-path"></span>npx @acala-network/chopsticks --config=polkadot</span>